This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

 County Wicklow has its attractions, Powerscourt Waterfall being the most recommended.
 But, if I had to do it over again, I most likely would not choose to drive over the Wicklow Mountains through the National Park.

-Once you are on that road, there is no turning back and it is quite the long and bumpy drive.
+Once you are on that road, there is no turning back and it is quite a long and bumpy drive.

 Essential Packing Item